Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Auslander-Reiten quiver

-\begin{remark} In \cite{OS15}, the author and Suh introduced new combinatorial model, {\it combinatorial} Auslander-Reiten quiver $\Upsilon_{[\redex]}$ for {\it any} reduced expression $\redex$ of $w \in \W$ of {\it any} finite type, which can be understood as a generalization of Auslander-Reiten quiver and visualize the convex partial order $\prec_{[\redex]}$ in terms of pathes in the quiver $\Upsilon_{[\redex]}$:
+\begin{remark} In~\cite{OS15}, the author and Suh introduced new combinatorial model, \defn{combinatorial Auslander-Reiten quiver} $\Upsilon_{[\redex]}$ for {\it any} reduced expression $\redex$ of $w \in \W$ of {\it any} finite type and give an effective labeling algorithm for $\Upsilon_{[\redex]}$.
+It can be understood as a generalization of AR-quiver since it corresponds to the Hasse diagram of $\prec_{[\redex]}$ and every $\redez' \in [\redez]$ can be read from $\Upsilon_{[\redex]}$. \end{remark}

-Furthermore, they introduced the notion of {\it Auslander-Reiten tableau of shape $\Upsilon_{[\redex]}$} which is related to reduced expressions in $[\redex]$. \end{remark}